JuliaLinearAlgebra/MatrixDepot.jl/README.md

   * `user(id)` - a user-defined matrix generator - starting with `1`.

   *  `sp(id)` - one of the `SuiteSparse` collection.
-The integer ids are the∈ 'official' ident numbers assigned by the collection.
+The integer ids are the 'official' ident numbers assigned by the collection.
 Currently `id ∈ 1:3000`.

   * `mm(id)` - one of the `MatrixMarket` collection.
 Here id follows the ordering of the index file of the collection.
-These numbers are probably not stable over time.

 ### Sets of Matrix Names - Pattern

 For some functions it makes sense to have lists of matrix names to operate on, for example to select a set matrices with certain properties.
 These sets are descibed by 'Patterns', which are applied to matrix names and also to other matrix properties.

 The following pattern types are supported:

   1. `"name"` - a string matching exactly a matrix name
   2. `"shell-pattern"` - a string with shell wildcards `'?', '*', "[...]"` included.